RobinBaines/OOO3/README.md

 1. Inheritance means that an object may be derived from another, often, more abstract object.
 For example Nida inherits from Dog, Me inherits from Person and Dog and Person both inherit from Animal.
 Inheritance can be thought of as a 'type of' relationship: Nida is a type of Dog and Dog is a type of Animal.
-The convention 'Nida : Dog'  and 'Dog : Animal' is used to represent inheritance.
+The convention 'Nida : Dog'  and 'Dog : Animal' is used to represent inheritance in a script.

 A predefined class hierarchy is used for the class Sensual Object.
     SensualObject inherits from BaseClass and